-Our goal is improvement of women’s health care
+Our goal is to improve women’s health care

 The Swedish National Quality Register of Gynecological Surgery (a.k.a GynOp) started in 1997 and consists of seven independent and cooperative registers.